nelsonjchen/cowboystyle/README.md

 `sidebar.md` is the source for the sidebar.
 Since the styling may rely on the ordering of certain elements in the sidebar, the sidebar is placed under version control as well. `sidebar.md` is currently run through Jinja2 and may incorporate more variables and features in the future.
+At the moment, only the subreddit name is exposed to the template.

+Note that as a Jinja2 template, comments can be put into the file.
+Like Compass, Jinja2 templates may import files.
+That functionality may be utilized in the future.

 ## Guard